ThatOneShortGuy/ASCII-Video-Player/README.md

 - `--no-color`: Don't use color in the output (default: False)

 # Building from source
-Building the executable from source probably only works on Windows.
+Building the executable from source only works on Windows.
 That's why there is only the windows executable available.
 There may or may not be a performance increase when using the executable instead of the python scripts.
 I haven't done enough tests to prove statistical significance.
 It is recommended to use Python 3.11 for building because it has proven to make the fastest executable.